Holistic Health Practitioner

 In homeopathic literature the term vital force or life force is used in this connection.
 It associates with the term, consciousness, above, and includes the dynamic power that moves things in the universe [emphasis added] (O’Reilly, 1996, pp. 65-66).
 Similarly, vitalism understands the vital force as the immaterial that contains life and health.
 It is intelligent, creative and is the animation of the alive person.
 More than that, this substance permeates all life.
 It flows as an energy-like force through the material or internal physical and chemical forces of the body or entity (Glassy, 2010, pp. 12-14).

 Furthermore, did you know quantum science is responsible for all technology we see today?
 It is a science of probability (Advexon Science Network, 2014).
 “Quantum mechanics hasn’t gotten that involved with biological science yet, and if it were to do that, it could change how we see the human being” (Lisa Gassin, 2015).
 This could certainly reflect a change in the current paradigm of medicine.
 Quantum science is obviously a useful science that has the ability to take into account many variables.
 Not suggesting the only way, but one of the ways to discover truth or the way certain things may work.
-Since the human being and life itself is so complex, with no one outcome, I would say the suitability of this approach may have great merit.
+Since the human being, and life itself, is so complex with no one outcome, I would say that the suitability of this approach has great merit.
 Homeopathy honors this reality.